cs315-s24/cs315-s24.github.io/_assignments/lab02.md

 ## Rubric

-1. Your lab will receive the score indicated by the autograder
-1. To get the test cases, `git pull` in the tests repo
+1. 100 points as shown by autograder running on ubuntu/riscv64